-My next visit to Cornwall in July was an eventful one.
-We arranged our first meeting with the traditional witch and partner by the promenade of Penzance.
-He had suggested this in a letter and included a print of his photographs.
-I instantly recognized them as they walked towards us as both were tall with bright blonde hair.
-We greeted them both with a kiss and conversed a while before they suggested we visit their apartment.
+My next visit to Cornwall during July was an eventful one.
+We had arranged our first meeting with the traditional witch and partner by the promenade of Penzance.
+He had suggested this in a letter and included printed photographs so that we would recognize them.
+Both were very tall with bright blonde hair so it was easy to do so.
+We greeted them both with a kiss and conversed a while before an invitation to visit their apartment.

-The friends from my magical group in Kent planned to join us in Cornwall during the weekend of our vacation.
-The youngest woman brought her two-man tent and was excited about sharing it with my Reiki student who was uncomfortable about sharing the tent so I offered her a bed in our static caravan.
+The friends in my Kent magical group had planned to join us in Cornwall during the weekend of our vacation.
+The youngest woman brought her two-man tent and was excited about sharing it with my Reiki student.
+She however was uncomfortable about sharing the tent so I offered her a bed in our static caravan.
 The young woman did not wish to stay in her tent alone and asked if she too could stay in the caravan.
-As there was no room we assured her she would be quite safe on a family camping site.
-On her return home she spread a rumour that she was forced her to stay in her tent and had an awful time, leaving out the fact we had fed her and taken her to visit some wonderful places.
+As there was no room we assured her she would be quite safe in her tent on a family camping site.
+After her return home she spread a rumour that we forced her to stay in her tent and she had an awful time, not mentioning the fact we had fed her and taken her to visit some wonderful places.
 A member of our archery group also visited Cornwall during our vacation to join the archers at the Battle of Camlann.
 He was a middle-aged man caring for his mother who had dementia.
-My Welsh pen friend enjoyed writing to others and was in a similar situation caring for a disabled parent.
-I put them in contact with one another and hoped they would communicate for a while before they met.
-Two months later she arranged to visit him which concerned me as they did not know one another too well.
-I discovered that ‘matchmaking’ friends can backfire, even when done with good intentions.
+My Welsh pen friend enjoyed writing to like minded folks and was also in a similar situation caring for a disabled parent.
+I put them in contact with one another and hoped they would communicate for a substantial amount of time before they met.
+Two months later she arranged to visit him and this concerned me as they did not know one another well.
+I later discovered that ‘matchmaking’ friends can backfire badly, even when done with good intentions.

 The Battle of Camlann weekend was enjoyed by all.
 I did not attend the first day due to feeling unwell.
-The traditional witch and his partner were at the Battle during the day with my husband and friends then all returned to the caravan to spend the evening with us.
+The traditional witch and his partner joined my husband and friends then all returned to the caravan and spent the evening with us.

-A cottaged named St Piran’s Well in Rocky Valley was on the property market and situated near the entrance to St Nectan’s Glen.
-The owners had passed away and we had spoken to them during out previous visits as they sold vintage items in the cottage.
-The garden gate was open so we entered the gardens and met another family looking into the cottage windows.
+A cottaged by the name of St Piran in Rocky Valley was on the property market and situated near the entrance to St Nectan’s Glen.
+The owners had passed away and we had conversed with them during our previous visits as they had many vintage items for sale in the cottage.
+The garden gate was open so we entered it to look around and met another family looking into the cottage windows.
 They discovered an open window and climbed inside the cottage to look around and we followed.
 It was a 16th century period property and the floorboards on the first floor bowed in the centre of the rooms.
 The stone steps on the staircase were also worn.
 I stood in the kitchen and felt the cold spirit energy of the couple who once lived there.
-I discussed spirit presences with members of the other family who accompanied us as they too were believers.
+I discussed spirit presences with members of the other family as they too were believers.
 We loved the cottage but knew it was way out of our price range at £500,000.
 About a week after our return home, my Reiki student’s friend who worked in a local ‘new age’ shop had heard from a customer that she had purchased St Piran’s cottage.
 How fortunate she was.

 I discovered another group nearer to home.
 The husband of the couple hosting it was a spirit medium.
-He had a serious accident while at work and fell from scaffolding just six weeks after their wedding which broke his back and he was then disabled.
-As a Reiki practitioner, he thought the Reiki energy should have prevented this accident and consequently abandoned his practice of it.
-I explained to him that Reiki would not interfere with his lessons in life, but would enable him to cope with them.
-This did not alter his opinion.
-The friends from my magical group also attended this new circle.
+He had a serious accident while at work and fell from scaffolding just six weeks after the couple’s wedding.
+He broke his back and was then disabled.
+As a Reiki practitioner, he thought the Reiki energy should have prevented this accident and consequently abandoned the practice of it.
+I attempted to explain that Reiki would not interfere with lessons in life, but would assist in coping with them, but unfortunately, this did not alter his opinion.
+The members of my magical group also attended this new circle.